 Officials Inspecting a crashed PAM D module in 2001

-Skylab: The first major incident of space debris re-entry occurred back in 1979, when the first American space station, Skylab disintegrated over Western Australia and the Indian Ocean during its uncontrolled descent.
-The space station was launched by NASA in 1973 and was part of three manned missions.
+Skylab: The first major incident of space debris re-entry occurred back in 1979, when the first American space station, Skylab, disintegrated over parts of Western Australia and the Indian Ocean during its uncontrolled descent.
+Skylab was launched by NASA in 1973 and was part of three crewed missions.

 The Kessler Syndrome

-NASA, ESA and the U.S Strategic Command are largely responsible for tracking all the potentially dangerous objects revolving in the Earth orbit using ground based radars, optical detectors and telescopes.
+Organizations like NASA, ESA, and the U.S. Strategic Command are mostly responsible for tracking all the potentially dangerous objects revolving in the Earth orbit using ground-based radars, optical detectors, and telescopes.

-These organizations have valuable data which are used to move active satellites and probes out of the harms way.
-Most of these data come from NASA’s Goldstone observatory, ESA’s Space Debris Telescope TIRA and EISCAT.
+These organizations have valuable data that are used to move active satellites and probes out of harm’s way.
+Most of these data come from NASA’s Goldstone Observatory, ESA’s Space Debris Telescope TIRA and EISCAT.

 Sling Sat removing the Space debris

 The standard, most common approach to address the space junk problem is to relocate all the geostationary satellites to a graveyard orbit at the end of their operational lives.
-But it does not insure a debris free geostationary orbit.
+But it does not ensure a debris-free geostationary orbit.

-Countries like Switzerland, Japan, USA and France all have their own space junk removal programs.
-However, most of them might not be cost effective.
+Countries like Switzerland, Japan, the USA, and France all have their space junk removal programs.
+However, most of them might not be cost-effective.

 As of now, there is no ironclad international regulatory framework for minimizing space debris in the lower earth orbit except the voluntary guidelines provided by the United Nations Committee on the Peaceful Uses of Outer Space (COPUOS) in 2007.

-In 2017, European Space Agency’s Holger Krag stated that not only there is no international regulation on this matter, but no progress is currently taking place at the moment in the respective UN body.
-Professor Joan Johnson-Freese of Naval War Collage said that there are no laws to salvage debris from space.
+In 2017, the European Space Agency’s Holger Krag stated that not only is there no international regulation on this matter, but no progress is currently taking place at the moment in the respective U.N. body.
+Professor Joan Johnson-Freese of Naval War College said that there are no laws to salvage debris from space.
 ‘Even if we had the political will to do so, we cannot carry big pieces of junk because we don’t own them.’